UPDATE: This article was originally posted on August 31, 2020. It has been updated with 2024/2025 information and tips below.

 Add some emotion

-Adding emotion – as well as your underlying motivations and passions – like this can help you articulate how your theme makes you unique.
-This way, even if you decide to use a rather common theme, it will be clear why that theme is singularly expressive of you.
+By adding emotion and underlying motivations, you can clearly articulate how your theme makes you unique.
+This way, even if you choose a common theme, it will stand out as uniquely yours.

 Real MBA Essays That Got People In